 eating my props is becoming a bit of a habit for someone

-This is the perfect summertime dessert recipe.
+No Bake Raspberry Cheesecake Pots are the perfect summertime dessert recipe.
 Delicious berries.
 Cold dessert.
 No turning on the oven.
 I love the individual serving sizes because it makes for such a pretty presentation.
 I had a few issues with taking my photos for this recipe.
 Because they turned out so pretty, I just couldn’t stop snapping away.

 That is the beauty of recipes like these.
 They are so easily adapted into something new once you have the basic formula down.
 And it is pretty basic.
 No hard to find ingredients or awkward techniques.
 Making the recipe took less time than taking the pictures.